klaftertief/email_newsletters/readme.md

 - recipient "slices" (array format)
 - statistics

 Logs are saved in `/manifest/logs/email-newsletters`.
 If the `gzencode` PHP function is available. logs will be saved as compressed `.tgz` files.
-They may be useful for "historical" oder legal reasons.
+They may be useful for "historical" or legal reasons.
 If you are missing any useful information in these logs, please drop me a line.

 ## Security Concerns

 ### Protecting the Recipients Page (and Content Pages alike)

-You may consider the following measures in order to secure your recipients data:
+You may consider the following measures in order to secure your pages:

 - page URL: may contain a "password portion" (which may be changed at any time, because the page is referenced by its ID in the XML configuration);
 - page XSLT: compare remote IP to server IP using the Server Headers extension; don't output any useful data if the condition is not met;
 - page type 'admin'

 If you are using the latter (which is recommended), the extension will automatically remove the 'admin' page type before loading the page and add the 'admin' page type again immediately after loading.
-This will happen very fast, so it is not considered a security flaw.
+This will happen very fast, so it is not considered a big security flaw.
+In combination with the first two measures, your data be really safe.

 All these measures may be taken for content pages as well, in case you don't want to have the email's content accessible on the web.
 If you have a newsletter archive on your website, you may even consider the following:

 - content pages for newsletters which are "published" on the web - datasource checks for a "published" flag
-- separate content pages for use with the extension (preview plus loading!) - datasource does not check the "published" flag, but the page has the page type 'admin'
+- separate content pages for use with the extension (preview plus content loading!) - datasource does not check the "published" flag, but the page has the page type 'admin'

 ### Protecting the Logfiles